zeixcom/idiomatic-css/README.md

 }
 ```

-### Preprocessors: additional format considerations
+### Preprocessors (SASS): additional format considerations

-Different CSS preprocessors have different features, functionality, and syntax.
-Your conventions should be extended to accommodate the particularities of any
-preprocessor in use.
 The following guidelines are in reference to Sass.

 * Limit nesting to 1 level deep.
 Reassess any nesting more than 2 levels deep.
   This prevents overly-specific CSS selectors.